ucsb-wsg/web-accessibility/web-accessibility-guidelines.md

 ### WebAIM (Web Accessibility In Mind)

 WebAIM is a non-profit organization at Utah State University organized within their Center for Persons with Disabilities.
-Their goal is to “…expand the potential of the Web for people with disabilities by providing the knowledge, technical skills, tools, organizational leadership strategies, and vision that empower organizations to make their own content accessible to people with disabilities.”
+Their goal is to "…expand the potential of the Web for people with disabilities by providing the knowledge, technical skills, tools, organizational leadership strategies, and vision that empower organizations to make their own content accessible to people with disabilities."
 Their website is http://webaim.org/

 ## Appendix I: Links to Relevant Case Law